Photo by JLBG taken at Juniper Level Botanic Gdn, NC

 Height: 24" tall

 Pot Size: 3.5" pot (24 fl. oz/0.7 L)

-From our friend Jim Waddick comes one of the most unique and little-known Chinese species of cast iron plant, discovered in 1977.
-In foliage, Aspidistra hainanensis 'Jade Ribbons' looks more like a daylily or liriope than an aspidistra.
+Aspidistra omeiensis 'Jade Ribbons' (introduced as A. hainanensis) is one of part of a little-know strap-leaf group of cast iron plants that look nothing like the more typical members of the genus.
+Aspidistra 'Jade Ribbons' was a 1999 Plant Delights/JLBG introduction of a Jim Waddick selection.
+In foliage, Aspidistra omeiensis looks more like a daylily or liriope than an aspidistra.
 The 2' long x 0.5" wide leaves make a very tight clump, unlike other cast iron plant species.
-A single plant of Aspidistra hainanensis makes a wonderful, evergreen textural specimen for the woodland garden.
+A single plant of Aspidistra 'Jade Ribbons' makes a wonderful, evergreen textural specimen for the woodland garden.
 For us, it has survived 6 degrees F with only slight foliage damage.

 Aspidistra are very low maintenance perennials.
 Each leaf can last up to 3 years, but after the second year, it will begin to show signs of aging and leaf degradation.
 For that reason, we recommend removing all old foliage regularly to retain the attractiveness of the clump.
 It's always disappointing to see large patches of cast iron plants in public spaces where it hasn't been properly maintained.